The science of neurostimulation

 PlatoWork employs a small amount of electrical energy to your brain in the order of a few milliampere.
 The mild electrical field makes it easier to reach threshold for the neurons ability to signal.
 PlatoWork does not cause neurons to signal, but simply makes it easier for them to do so.
-The neural signaling pattern in your brain therefore remains natural and PlatoWork simply clears the way for your own focused or creative thoughts to emerge.
+The neuronal signaling pattern in your brain therefore remains natural and PlatoWork simply clears the way for your own focus or creative thoughts to emerge.

 Can PlatoWork help me?